 Although your janitorial contractor is the first line of defense in the fight to keep surfaces sanitized, managers may also provide employees with easy access to hand sanitizers.
 Place hand sanitizers near printers, copy machines, reception desks, and so on.

-Carpets are a breeding ground for viruses and germs.
-Although regular vacuuming will remove the soil, it will do little to combat naturally occurring illness-inducing elements.
+Carpets are a haven for viruses and germs.
+Although regular vacuuming will remove soil and dust, it will do little to combat naturally occurring illness-inducing elements.